 House Network Ltd are thrilled to present this unique opportunity for the demolition and relocation of a large dwelling in the attractive village of Harrold.
 The existing property comprises almost 3,400 square feet of accommodation (315 sq m) and remains in perfectly habitable condition having been vacated by the current owners in October 2017.
 The existing house dates back to the 1970's and is built on 'stilts' (brick and concrete plinths) due to its very close proximity to the River Great Ouse (6 metres at its closest point).
 This has led to the house being flooded once in the past and the onset of subsidence (which poses no short term threat to the building's structure).

-The obvious solution is to rebuild a house that is not prone to flooding.
+The obvious solution is to rebuild the house in its present location, with higher internal floor levels.
 However, this is no longer possible under under modern legislation.
 Whilst there is a presumption the exisitng house can be repaired, the Environment Agency will not allow sufficient improvements for access and egress in times of high river levels to satisfy modern builidng regulations.

-Following an exhaustive planning process, reviewing all possibilities for developing the plot, permission has been obtained to build a new house in a more central location within the grounds.
+Following an exhaustive planning process, reviewing all possibilities for development, permission has been obtained to build a new house located more centrally on the plot.
 The new house will benefit from a second story affording excellent views over the river and the surrounding countryside.
 Moreover, the new house will be beyond the reach of foreseeable flooding and outside the 'Functional Floodplain' (as defined by the Environment Agency).
 The full planning application and history can be found on the Bedford Borough Council website under 'planning' using the reference 16/02273/ful.
 The planning consent is valid for work commencing up to May 22 2020.
 For specific information concerning the planning process, please contact the email address provided below.

 A commonly asked question is whether there might be scope for building the new house and retaining the old.
 The answer is an unequicocal 'no'.
-The Environment Agency has only agreed to the new house being built as a 'quid pro quo' for demolishing the old building, which impedes the flow of water in the 'Functional Floodplain' when the river rises above its banks.
+The Environment Agency has only agreed to the new house being built as a 'quid pro quo' for demolishing the old building, which they consider to impede the flow of water in the 'Functional Floodplain' when the river rises above its banks.
 It is a reality of modern planning policy that Environment Agency objections and conditions are effectively insurmountable, even on appeal.
 Indeed, without an old house to demolish, the ea would not have approved a new development so close to the river.
-As such, this is very much a 'one off' opportunity, possibly never to be repeated under existing legislation.
+As such, this is very much a 'one off' opportunity to build a substantial new house close to a major river.

 The property's location is very special (try searching MK43 7DS in Google Earth).
 It sits 'outside the Harrold Development Area' - in other words within what was once called 'greenbelt'.
-Permission to relocate properties within such areas is rare and depends on 'extraordinary planning permission', which is only granted in unusual circumstances.
+Permission to relocate properties within such areas is rare and depends on 'extraordinary planning permission', which is only granted in unusual circumstances and which is a key part of the existing planning consent.
 To the West, the property is bounded by the Carlton Road, which crosses an exceptionally fine multi-span medieval bridge across the Great Ouse to the neighbouring (and equally pretty) village of Carlton.
 The bridge is a listed monument and prominently visible across the garden.
 To the East there is the Harrold and Odell Country Park centred on two lakes providing sanctuary for wildfowl and a very pleasant 'offroad' walk to the picturesque village of Odell.
 To the South, there is approximately 110 metres of river frontage, where the Great Ouse breaks over the shallow weir upon which the ancient bridge stands.
 Across the River there are views of open countryside towards the villages of Carlton and Chellington.

 It is envisaged that the new house will be largely invisible from Harrold village (and vice versa).
-Although only walking distance from Harrold and Carlton (which both have shops and pubs/restaurants), the location is quiet and peaceful (though in earshot of the church bells).
+Although only walking distance from Harrold and Carlton (which both have shops, post offices and pubs/restaurants), the location is quiet and peaceful (though in earshot of the church bells).
 The fields in the Country Park and across the river are used for cattle grazing and there is access directly into the park, which is ideal for dog-walking.
-A variety of wildlife visits, or inhabits, the garden and Swans, Water Voles, Herons and Kingfishers can be seen along the river's banks.
+A variety of wildlife visits or inhabits the garden and Swans, Water Voles, Herons and Kingfishers can be seen along Riverbank's wter frontage.

 The house's architect is Rob Farr at Lines and Squares.
 The company describes itself as follows: 'Lines and Squares is an approachable and vibrant young architectural practice operating across Bedfordshire, North Herts and London.
 We take a fresh and flexible approach to practice, adapting our service and role to suit the differing needs and requirements of each individual project.
 We apply our experience as well as deep creative thought to all of our work and focus on providing simple elegant pragmatic solutions.
 We work with our clients in a spirit of collaboration to create unique designs based on their ambitions and requirements.
 We care about our clients money and time, and work within these parameters to find the most appropriate and effective proposals for every context'.
 Rob has detailed knowledge of the planning consent and would be an ideal choice to take the project forwards.
 He can be contacted on .